NikoRestifo/shopping-cart-project/README.md

 python shopping_cart.py
 ```

-Enter the product ID for each item in your shopping cart.
+Enter the Product ID for each item in your shopping cart.
 Type 'DONE' when you are finished entering each product.
 The program will then output the receipt.